 This course, co-convened by the IFRC and the United Nations Development Programme and hosted by the International Institute of Humanitarian Law, is directed at senior governmental officials and parliamentarians with responsibility for legislative issues involved in disaster management, as well as senior representatives of National Red Cross and Red Crescent Societies and UNDP field personnel.

 The course will include lectures, plenary discussions, presentations by participants, practical exercises and scenario exercises.
 The lectures cover all aspects of disaster law, including domestic law, international disaster response law (IDRL) and human rights law.
 It will be conducted in English.

-The nomination period for this course will open soon.
 For inquiries, please contact firstname.lastname@example.org.

 - "Excellent indeed.
 Friendly and congenial environment of learning and understanding," Dr. O.P.
 Mishra, Head, SAARC Disaster Management Centre

 - "Interesting area of law – Strongly recommended for those in DRM," Dr. Stephen Ramroop, Chief Executive Officer, Trinidad and Tobago National Disaster Office

 - “The course is an excellent opportunity to learn and to share with each others on legislative issues related to disaster management," Thai Doan Van, Secretary General, Vietnam Red Cross Society